Washington DC Placement Program

 Professional placement opportunities

-Below is a list of various professional placement opportunities in Washington DC.
+Below is a list of previous placement opportunities in Washington DC.
 Students will intern four days a week, Monday through to Thursday for the duration of the program.

-Though the skill set for each internship will vary, the same core requirements will hold for all: professionalism, integrity, strong oral and written communication, research skills, and the ability to work as part of a team.
+Though the skill set for each internship will vary, the same core requirements are essential for all placements: professionalism, integrity, strong oral and written communication, research skills and teamwork.

 - American Enterprise Institute (AEI)